MarioBlazek/docker-workshop/05_Running_multi-container_Applications/README.md

 ## Intro

-Our task is to create a Dockerized environment for project that consists of three components:
+Our task is to create a Dockerized environment for a project that consists of three components:
-- frontend
+- frontend - React app
-- backend
+- backend - Symfony app
-- database
+- database - MySQL

 ### Cleaning up our workspace